Department of Accountancy

 - A climate that fosters continuous improvement

-In the last 27 years, Department of Accountancy graduates have earned the prestigious Elijah Watts Sells Award nine times.
+In the last 27 years, Department of Accountancy graduates have earned the prestigious Elijah Watts Sells Award ten times.
 This award was creates in 1923 and annually recognizes the top 10 candidates in the nation who earn the highest cumulative scores on the CPA exam.
 Each year, between 75,000 and 100,000 individuals sit for the CPA exam.
 Finishing in the top 10 is truly an outstanding achievement and indicates the high-quality alumni produced by our undergraduate Accountancy Program.

 The award is names after Elijah Watts Sells, one of New York's first CPAs and one for the primarily focuses behind the establishment of what is now the American Institute of CPAs.
 The following UND graduates have received this award.